dtfitch/videosurvey/R/pub_analysis/README.md

 RESULTS: ran adjacet category models (see Burkner and Vouve), one with no added parameters and one with category specific effects (allowed the varying intercepts by video_name to vary all thresholds, not just shift them).
 Both models performed much worse that the regular cumulative models.
-I'm happyd dropping and leaving this one undiscussed.
+I'm happy dropping and leaving this one undiscussed.

+COMPLETE: Model 3 acat and acat with category specific thresholds

 (6) Monotonic predictions (lower priority)
 Notes: Before moving to brms I looked into whether the numeric variables should be treated as factors or numeric.